-If you want to do this hiking route in complete safety, I recommend the possibility of hiring a professional mid-mountain guide to take the Puig Campana route.
+If you want to do this hiking route in complete safety, I recommend the possibility of booking a guided hike with a professional mountain guide to take the Puig Campana route.

-From € 15 / person (groups of 6 people or more), including liability insurance and accident insurance, so you don’t have to worry about a thing.
-Contact me to request more information.
+From € 30 / person, including liability insurance and accident insurance, so you don’t have to worry about anything.

 Next, I leave you the GPS track of the circular route and the top of Puig Campana, in the popular wikiloc application.